 8.2.
-Standard of care ADT
+Standard of care - ADT

 If LHRH antagonists are used (with no prior anti-androgen), docetaxel or ARSI should be started within 14 weeks.
 If LHRH agonists are used docetaxel or ARSI should be started within 16 weeks.
-If antiandrogens (eg bicalutamide) are used in combination with an LHRH agonist to prevent flare, docetaxel or ARSI should be started within 18 weeks of starting antiandrogens.
+If antiandrogens (e.g. bicalutamide) are used in combination with an LHRH agonist to prevent flare, docetaxel or ARSI should be started within 18 weeks of starting antiandrogens.
 When patients are started on LHRH antagonist and then converted to a LHRH agonist, the same timelines as for LHRH antagonist apply.
 Single-agent anti-androgen is allowed for up to 3 weeks prior to LHRH agonists.
 Anti-androgen monotherapy is not permitted as a form of long-term ADT.

 8.3.
-Standard of care Docetaxel
+Standard of care - Docetaxel (PARADIGM-D)

-Docetaxel (with or without prednisolone) will be given according to local protocols as a standard nontrial treatment.
+Docetaxel (with or without prednisolone) will be given according to local protocols as a standard non-trial treatment.
 One cycle is usually 3 weeks although this can be delayed for medical reasons.

 8.4.
-Standard of care ARSI
+Standard of care - ARSI (PARADIGM-A)

-Abiraterone in combination with prednisolone, enzalutamide or apalutamide will be given according to local protocols as a standard non-trial treatment.
+Abiraterone in combination with prednisolone, enzalutamide\ or apalutamide will be given according to local protocols as a standard non-trial treatment.
 Recruitment to PARADIGM-A will be dependent on availability of local funding.
 One cycle is always 4 weeks and a delay to treatment does not change the cycle timings.

-Enzalutamide received NICE funding approval on 23/04/2020 as an interim treatment change option for the treatment of prostate cancer in this patient population during the COVID-19 pandemic, as endorsed by NHS England.
-This interim treatment change will be reviewed after 3 months, however, Enzalutamide is likely to be a long-term option as a standard of care treatment if local funding arrangements are in place.
+\Enzalutamide received NICE funding approval on 23/04/2020 as an interim treatment change option for the treatment of prostate cancer in this patient population during the COVID-19 pandemic, as endorsed by NHS England.
+Enzalutamide is likely to remain an option as a standard of care treatment if local funding arrangements are in place.
+See below.